grapp1/kw-intern/parflow/python/README.md

 # ParFlow/python

-This directory includes our work to develop python tools to assist input file creation and validation in ParFlow.
+This directory includes our work to develop python tools to assist input file creation, file validation, and running models in ParFlow.

-## Steps to run validation test on ParFlow input script
+## Steps to build, validate, and run ParFlow input script

 1. Run the generator to load and generate the ParFlow database structure as Python classes so IDE and runtime environment can